cyberconnecthq/cyber-docs/docs/pages/build-on-cyber/connecting-wallet.md

-# Connecting wallet to Cyber Testnet
+# Connecting wallet to Cyber

-Follow these steps to add the Cyber Testnet network to your MetaMask wallet:
+Follow these steps to add the Cyber network to your MetaMask wallet:

 1. **Open MetaMask**
    Make sure that MetaMask is installed in your browser and you are logged in.